WMG: Gilmore Girls

 - I got the impression that the Huntzbergers weren't all that keen on Logan and Rory marrying in the first place, so why would Mitchum go out of his way to force Rory to give up her dream?
 If anything he would encourage her, he'd surely know that Logan wouldn't be able to settle with a high flying journalist.

 - Or, maybe he's actually doing Rory a favour.
 He's seen interns come and go, he's got years of experience, I'd imagine he'd know who had the talent to be a journalist, and who didn't.
 And let's face it, Rory didn't.
 She was shy, she only followed direct instructions, and she never took initiative; Mitchum even notes that she would make a wonderful assistant.
+Also, we've seen Rory read constantly but we've never seen or heard about her writing skills.

 - ^ Is that you, Mitchum?